Last updated May 26, 2026

 Asteroid 5145 Pholus is a centaur, discovered on January 9, 1992 by David L. Rabinowitz at Kitt Peak National Observatory through the Spacewatch survey.
 Her orbit crosses the gap between Saturn and Neptune, with a perihelion near 8.6 AU and an aphelion near 32 AU, and the full cycle takes about 92 years.
 Because the orbit is highly eccentric, Pholus does not spend equal time in each sign: in a modern lifetime she may transit a single sign for as little as five years or as long as twelve, which makes her sign a generational marker first and a personal one second.

-The calculator above returns your Pholus sign, degree, house, and tight natal aspects within a 1° base orb (0.5° for minor aspects).
+The calculator above returns your Pholus sign, degree, house, and any tight major natal aspects to the main chart factors that the engine finds within its conservative orb.
 Positions come from JPL ephemeris data, the same source the rest of the Augurine engine reads.
 The sign and house entries below give you a written interpretation block by block; the calculator points you to the one that matches your placement.

 The stance this page takes